-For a list of ALL vaccines and blood tests required for the program, please click here for the student health form.
-This form should be completed and returned to Student Health Services (address on top of form) along with the required vaccination documentation by June 2, 2014.
+For a list of ALL vaccines and blood tests required for the program, please refer to the Stuview the student health form (pdf).
+This form should be completed and returned to Student Health Services (address on top of form) along with the required vaccination documentation by June 1.

 You should keep original documentation of vaccination information for your records, as you will need this information often throughout the program.
 Send copies only of documentation to Student Health Center.